UBC-MDS/DSCI_522_group_10_2022/README.md

 ## Usage

+Disclaimer: replicating this analysis takes some time (about 30 minutes) to run.

 To replicate this analysis, you can follow these instructions and run the corresponding make commands.
 These instructions will need to be ran in a Unix shell.
   1. Download the dependency file from the .yaml [file](https://github.com/UBC-MDS/boardgame_rating_predictor/blob/main/envboard.yaml)